-Date of birth: 12 Aug 1956
+Date of birth: 12 August 1956

-Date of detention: 30 May 2020
+Date of detention: 31 May 2020

 Mikalai Statkevich is a veteran opposition politician and former political prisoner.
-He was arrested on May 31 on his way to an election picket by presidential nominee Sviatlana Tsikhanouskaya.
+He was arrested on May 31, 2020 on his way to an election picket by presidential nominee Sviatlana Tsikhanouskaya.
 He was later sentenced to 15 days of administrative detention.
 On June 15, he stood another trial and received another 15 days.